A RECKLESS DYING WISH

 Thus begins a branching, braided tale that grows only stranger as more and more of those whom the city hides become entangled in the unfolding riddle of Matthew Rhymer’s very existence.

-Have a sneak peek at Mark J. Ferrari’s new illustrated online serial.
+Have a look at previous episodes on the Archive page.
 Then, subscribe to TWICE for FREE, and start receiving a new, illustrated episode every week—for as long as the story lasts.
 It’s a long, long tale, but even so, you may want to read it TWICE.